 Combined Anesthesiology-Pediatrics Residency

-The University of Pittsburgh Departments of Pediatrics and Anesthesiology are pleased to offer this dual board acceptable opportunity to train in both specialties.
+The University of Pittsburgh Departments of Pediatrics and Anesthesiology and Perioperative Medicine are pleased to offer this dual board acceptable opportunity to train in both specialties.
 At the end of the five-year program, residents will be eligible to become board-certified in both pediatrics and anesthesiology.

 The diversity of clinical settings you will experience as a resident is enhanced by the opportunity to practice internationally as a CA-3.
 International rotations are fully supported by the department, and your clinical duties will always be under the supervision of an anesthesiologist from our faculty.

-Within the University of Pittsburgh’s Department of Anesthesiology Residency Program, opportunities for resident-driven research are numerous and broad.
-Our anesthesiology department ranks No. 9 in the nation in NIH grant funding.
+Within our Anesthesiology Residency Program, opportunities for resident-driven research are numerous and broad.

-As a resident in the Department of Anesthesiology, you’ll have the opportunity to call Pittsburgh your home.
+As a resident in our department, you’ll have the opportunity to call Pittsburgh your home.
 With a regional population of 2.4 million, Pittsburgh is a city with a rich history, and it has been receiving a great deal of national attention.
 Since 2000, Pittsburgh has topped six “most-livable city” lists, including those of The Economist, Forbes, and Yahoo.